agstub/subglacial-inversion/README.md

 Author: Aaron Stubblefield (Columbia University, LDEO).

 # Overview
-This program inverts for (1) basal velocity anomaly "w" and (2) the basal drag coefficient "beta" given the observed surface elevation change "h_obs" by solving a least-squares minimization problem
+This program inverts for (1) basal velocity anomaly "w" and/or (2) the basal drag coefficient "beta" given the observed surface elevation change data "h_obs" (and possible horizontal surface velocity data) by solving a least-squares minimization problem

 The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a simple shear